 Reminder: “Being On-Calendar” in any moment means that what we are doing is in our calendar.
 The opposite is “Being Off-Calendar.”

 Game #1 – RandomCheck

-The first game I have made up is one I had tested for about a month.
+The first game I made up is one I had tested for about a month.

 To help me pick random times, I downloaded an app called Randomly RememberMe that provides a notification at random intervals throughout the day/week.

 I decided to set up different reminders for weekday mornings, weekday afternoons and weekends.
 For the weekdays, I set 3 reminders per day, one in the morning and two in the afternoon.
 On the weekends I cut out the morning reminder.

 A few people opted into this game and played it with different levels of intensity at different points.
 However, as the convenor, I didn’t give myself the option of dropping out.
 Call it social pressure.

 In the next post, I’ll describe the results I realized.